Why Is A Silo Mentality Killing Your Growth Strategy?

 Limited customer insight:

 To understand user expectations and experiences it is critical that data and insights are combined and processed from sources throughout the organisational structure.
 If data is not freely shared and combined with insights from other units the opportunity cost can be huge.
-It significantly limits the value of customer data to the organisation and individual departments as connections and insights are not fully uncovered.
+A silo mentality significantly limits the value of customer data to the organisation and individual departments as connections and insights are not fully uncovered.

 With CRO this is often characterised by one piece of market research or insight being used to push through an update based upon subjective opinions.
 This can create conflict between teams as one piece of information should never be used in isolation to support a change in the customer experience.
 Such a culture can seriously damage the customer experience and reduce conversion rates.